1693 Sicily earthquake: 11 January mainshock

 The area of severe damage covered most of southeastern Sicily, an area of about 14000 km2, including all the present provinces of Catania, Ragusa and Syracuse.
 At least 70 cities, towns and villages were devastated, with some examples of at least partial building collapse as far afield as Messina, Agrigento, Palermo, Reggio Calabria and Malta.

 The earthquake also triggered large landslides, such as at Noto Antica and Sortino, and in one case a large rockslide dammed a stream, forming a lake a few kilometres long.
-Several large NW-SE trending fractures were created up to 500 m long and 2 m wide, on the plains just south of Catania.
+Several large northwest-southeast trending fractures were created up to 500 m long and 2 m wide, on the plains just south of Catania.
 In the same area, sand volcanoes were formed by jets of water spurting as much as several metres into the air, with similar phenomena being reported from the Lentini plain and along some river valleys.

 At Augusta the tsunami damaged galleys of the Knights of Malta that were anchored in the harbour when they were grounded during the initial withdrawal of the sea.

 The number of deaths recorded at the time in official sources were about 12,000 in Catania (63% of the population), 5,045 in Ragusa (51%), 3,500 in Syracuse (23%) 3,000 in Noto (25%), 1,840 in Augusta (30%) and 3,400 in Modica (19%).
 The total death toll in the same source was recorded as 54,000 with other sources referring to totals of about 60,000.
 In 1853, Mallet recorded 93,000 deaths, in his catalogue of earthquakes.

 Aftermath

 Response

 Sicily was at the time ruled as part of the Crown of Aragon by the Kings of Spain.
-The Viceroy in Madrid, the Duke of Uzeda, reacted by appointing Giuseppe Lanza, the Duke of Camastra, and the Prince of Aragon as Vicars General for the Val Demone and Val di Noto regions of Sicily respectively.
+The Viceroy in Madrid, the Duke of Uceda, reacted by appointing Giuseppe Lanza, the Duke of Camastra, and the Prince of Aragon as Vicars General for the Val Demone and Val di Noto regions of Sicily respectively.
 Due to illness, both the Prince of Aragon and his replacement the bishop of Syracuse were unable to take up the position of Vicar General for Val di Noto and the Duke of Camastra was forced to take on the responsibility for both areas.
 Camastra already had considerable experience as an administrator, having served in a number of senior military and judicial positions.
 The Viceroy also appointed three generals as commissioners in order to organise the immediate relief efforts in the worst affected cities.
 One of the Duke of Camastra's first acts was to temporarily exempt the worst affected areas from taxes.
-Amongst other administrators sent to the damaged area was Colonel Don Carlos de Grunenbergh, Royal Engineer to the King of Spain, who had experience in planning and building fortifications.
+Amongst other administrators sent to the damaged area was Colonel Don Carlos de Grunenbergh, royal engineer to the King of Spain, who had experience in planning and building fortifications.

 In Palermo, the Viceroy formed two councils, a civil one made up of nobles, and another that was ecclesiastical made up of senior church officials.
 They were directed to meet twice weekly, and were charged with the drawing up of plans for the reconstruction of the worst affected towns and cities.